-- Check all rooms e.g. are there the correct number of beds, is there any damage which needs to be reported etc. - Ensure there is no access to alcohol in the rooms and that all rooms are non-smoking - Ensure movie access is appropriate or not available in the rooms - Ensure that everyone is aware of the fire exits and the emergency procedures - Ensure there is somewhere to store money or valuables - Ideally all the bedrooms should be together, however if they are not ensure that members of staff and/or volunteers spread out e.g. if the group is over three floors, there should be at least one adult room on each floor - Adults must never share a room alone with a child or young person - Have a meeting on arrival to review the programme and rule
+- Check all rooms e.g. are there the correct number of beds, is there any damage which needs to be reported etc. - Ensure there is no access to alcohol in the rooms and that all rooms are non-smoking - Ensure movie access is appropriate or not available in the rooms - Ensure that everyone is aware of the fire exits and the emergency procedures - Ensure there is somewhere to store money or valuables - however if they are not ensure that members of staff and/or volunteers spread out e.g. if the group is over three floors, there should be at least one adult room on each floor - Adults must never share a room alone with a child or young person - Have a meeting on arrival to review the programme and rule